Prenuptial and Postnuptial Agreements

 Postnuptial Agreements are enforceable under certain specific conditions including that they are fair at the time they are made and that they are fair at the time that they are sought to be enforced.
 This is heightened and difficult standard to meet.
 Postnuptial Agreements are not as common as Prenuptial Agreements.

-Burlington County Family Lawyers at Goldstein & Mignogna, P.A.
+South Jersey Family Lawyers at Goldstein & Mignogna, P.A.
 Can Stand by You When You Are Facing Trying Family Law Matters